DonPi-Boxer/NODEO-Batch-Registrate/README.md

 cd 2D/
 ```
 Put the moving images and segmentations in the data/fixed directory.
-Put the fixed images and segementations in the data/moving directory.
+Put the fixed images and segmentations in the data/moving directory.
-Default suffix for the images is 'norm', default suffix for the segmentation data is 'seg'.
+Default suffix for the images is 'norm', the default suffix for the segmentation data is 'seg'.
-Note that these suffices *do not* include the filetypes.
+Note that these suffixes *do not* include the file types.
-So, by default, the filesnames of images end with 'norm.nii.gz' and the the filenames of the segmentations end with 'seg.nii.gz'.
+So, by default, the filesnames of images end with 'norm.nii.gz' and the filenames of the segmentations end with 'seg.nii.gz'.
 Furthermore note that this script only supports image registration of 'nii.gz' files.

 * Run the 'batch-registrate.py' file.
-  This can be done either from an IDE of choise, or from the CMD.
+  This can be done either from an IDE of choice, or from the CMD.

 ```
 python3 batch-registrate.py
 ```
-Please note that, due to the addition of ArgParse arguments using the Boolean operator, the 'batch-registrate.py' file requires python3.9+ to be able to run succesfully.
+Please note that, due to the addition of ArgParse arguments using the Boolean operator, the 'batch-registrate.py' file requires python3.9+ to be able to run successfully.

 ##Displayed results
 By default, registration results will be saved in the result/ directory.
-The result directory will be filled with directory of the form 'MOVING_IMAGE_NAME'/'FIXED_IMAGE_NAME'.
+The result directory will be filled with a directory of the form 'MOVING_IMAGE_NAME'/'FIXED_IMAGE_NAME'.
 So, if e.g. one moving image is called moving and one fixed image is called fixed, the result of their registration will be saved in the directory
 ```
 result/moving/fixed